-A book in which the resolutions of different meeting of the company are written for, a permanent record is called a minute book.
+A book in which the resolutions of different meetings of the company are written for, a permanent record is called a minute book.

 Anything that passes freely from hand to hand as a medium of exchange and is generally received in the final discharge of debt is known as money.

-Monopoly means the sole power of dealing in any commodity.
-It signifies and exclusive right secured by one or more persons to carry on some business.
+A monopoly means the sole power of dealing with any commodity.
+It signifies an exclusive right secured by one or more persons to carry on some business.

 Literally mort means dead and gage means a pledge.
-Any security for a debt, which is lost or becomes dead in case the money or the interest due there on is not paid on a certain day is called mortgage.
-A mortgage thus is conveyance of property by a borrower in favor of a lender as security for the repayment of money, borrowed together with interest.
+Any security for a debt, which is lost or becomes dead in case the money or the interest due thereon is not paid on a certain day is called a mortgage.
+A mortgage thus is the conveyance of the property by a borrower in favor of a lender as security for the repayment of money, borrowed together with interest.

 Common Business Terms (N)

-These are the debentures in which the company promises to pay the lenders (holders of debenture) interest at fixed rate and also to repay-the capital.
+These are the debentures in which the company promises to pay the lenders (holders of debenture) interest at a fixed rate and also to repay the capital.
 These promises are given without security (or any asset of the company) to the lenders.
 Such debentures are also known as ordinary or simple debentures and are very uncommon.